 Facts About TSS

-In more than 10 years and 100 million Softcups sold, the Softcup has never had a reported incidence of Toxic Shock Syndrome (TSS).
+In more than 15 years and 200 million Softcups sold, Softcup has never had a reported incidence of Toxic Shock Syndrome (TSS).
 TSS is believed to be caused by the toxin-producing strains of the bacterium Staphylococcus Aureus.
 Population studies suggest that the risk of TSS is related to tampon absorbency.
 The higher the tampon absorbency, the higher the risk of contracting TSS.
 Unlike tampons, Softcup is non-absorbent, and does not change the bacteria levels naturally present in the body.

 Softcup Product Quality

 Softcup is manufactured in an ISO 13485 certified facility.
 This certifies that Softcup consistently meets customer and regulatory requirements applicable to medical devices.

 Softcup is made of inert, hypoallergenic, non-absorbent, non-irritating, polymeric material that has been used safely for more than 20 years in health care products such as catheters and baby bottle nipples.

 Get our Newsletter